 In basic authorization Username and Password is used to generate authorization token.
 In OAuth authorization, the authorization token is obtained from the user-provided Endpoint.

-The API endpoint can be associated like any other resource to a Status Monitor, Threshold Monitor, and Watch Monitor.
-In the case of Status Monitor, the API will be pinged at the configured time interval, and a report with status based on the expected response configuration will be shared on the notification channels.
+The API endpoint can be associated with Montior settings, with the Status report the API will be pinged at the configured time interval, and a report with status based on the expected response configuration will be shared on the notification channels.

 This blog helps you understand about Azure Web App endpoint monitoring capabilities in the Azure portal along with how Serverless360 can complement the portal with its monitoring and management capabilities.